king398/SainaRanesk/README.md

 docker --version
 ```

 If this command runs successfully then you have docker installed on your system.
+If your docker version is less than
+19.03.8 use nvidia-docker instead of docker as an alias for
+docker.
+It is recommended to use docker version 19.03.8 or higher.

-If not then install docker using the
+If the above command fails, then you need to install docker on your system.
+You can install docker by running the
-following command
+following command in a bash shell:

 ```bash
 bash install_docker.sh